-On the recommendation of the Remuneration and Nomination Committee, the Board carried out an internally facilitated performance evaluation during the reporting period.
+On the recommendation of the Remuneration and Nomination Committee, the Board continued to carry out an internally facilitated performance evaluation during the reporting period.

 The evaluation considered the balance of skills, experience and diversity of perspectives on the Board and how well the Board works together as a group.
 Other matters considered were: